Lawn Fertilization & Weed Control Program

 Early Spring Treatment (Round One)

-A balanced granular blend of fertilizer with crabgrass control.
+A balanced granular blend of fertilizer with crabgrass control and micro nutrients to build the soil.
 This treatment is designed to help control crabgrass, feed the grass root system and give a quick spring green up.
 Weed control may be applied when weather permits.

 Spring Treatment (Round Two)

-This granular treatment consists of fertilizer with micro nutrients and a broadleaf weed control.
-This treatment will enhance color and control broadleaf weeds.
+A balanced granular blend of fertilizer with crabgrass control and micro nutrients to build the soil.
+We also use a liquid broadleaf weed control.
+This treatment is designed to help control crabgrass, feed the grass root system which will enhance the color and control weeds.

 Summer Treatment (Round Three)